 Transfon Team

 Traditionally, metrics like FID only considered the first interaction on a page.
-However, INP takes into account all interactions, ensuring a more comprehensive evaluation of a website's responsiveness.
+However, INP takes into account all interactions, ensuring a more full evaluation of a website's responsiveness.
 By considering the latency of click, tap, and keyboard interactions, INP captures the overall user experience by identifying the longest interaction observed while ignoring outliers.

 The calculation of the INP score involves measuring the duration of event handlers associated with an interaction, starting from the initiation of the interaction until the next frame is presented with visual feedback.
 The goal is to minimize this time gap and provide immediate visual feedback to users, indicating that their actions are being processed by the website.